LysenkoDenys/budget/README.md

 <ul>
 <li>❎!!statistics filter for period of time - need adjustment</li>
 <li>❎ set filter on the star in TransactionsHeader</li>
+<li>❎ transactions do not scroll till the end and just jump up</li>
 <li>❎ Skipping auto-scroll behavior due to `position: sticky` or `position: fixed` on element... addButton is above scrollable component Transactions - warning message</li>
 </ul>